Arthur Bayldon

+Life

 Bayldon was born in 1865, at Leeds, England, and was educated at Leeds Grammar School.
-He emigrated to Australia in 1889 prior to which he had travelled extensively in Europe.
-He was an excellent swimmer, and drew much attention to a stroke of his own invention — underwater on his back, with legs and arms bound.
+He emigrated to Brisbane in 1889 prior to which he had travelled extensively in Europe.
+He was an excellent swimmer, and drew much attention to a stroke of his own invention – underwater on his back, with legs and arms bound.

 He was literary critic for The Bulletin, and as a bush poet has been ranked with Henry Lawson, Banjo Patterson, Will Ogilvie, E. J. Brady, and Rod Quinn.

 He died in 1958, aged 93.